 The NRC regulations in 10 CFR 50.69(d)(2)(ii) require that conditions that would prevent a RISC-3 SSC from performing its safety-related functions under design-basis conditions must be corrected in a timely manner.
 In the case of significant conditions adverse to quality, the regulation requires that measures be taken to preclude repetition.
 The Commission stated that significant conditions adverse to quality include common-cause concerns for multiple RISC-3 SSCs or concerns related to the validity of the categorization process or its results.
 For example, if measuring and test equipment is found to be in error or defective, the licensee will be responsible for determining the functionality of safety-related SSCs checked using that equipment to prevent the occurrence of common-cause problems that might invalidate the categorization basis or assumptions.
 Effective implementation of the corrective action process would include timely response to information from plant SSCs, overall plant operations, and industry generic activities that might reveal performance concerns for RISC-3 SSCs on both an individual and common cause basis.
-The Commission concluded that the corrective action requirement in 10 CFR 50.69(d)(2)(ii) is to provide reasonable confidence that RISC-3 safetyrelated functional capability is maintained and thereby avoid adverse impacts on the reliability and availability of multiple RISC-3 SSCs, which could reduce plant safety beyond the categorization process assumptions or results and invalidate the risk sensitivity results.
+The Commission concluded that the corrective action requirement in 10 CFR 50.69(d)(2)(ii) is to provide reasonable confidence that RISC-3 safety-related functional capability is maintained and thereby avoid adverse impacts on the reliability and availability of multiple RISC-3 SSCs, which could reduce plant safety beyond the categorization process assumptions or results and invalidate the risk sensitivity results.
 See 69 FR 68008, 68043.

 See NUREG-1482 (Revision 3, July 2020), “Guidelines for Inservice Testing at Nuclear Power Plants,” Appendix B, “Guidance for Treatment of Pumps, Valves, and Dynamic Restraints during Implementation of 10 CFR 50.69,” for additional information.